slavielle/shore/README.md

 This way you can easily archive and restore or share your Docker image with colleagues working on the same project, not bothering too much about Docker’s convolutions.

-Shore is structured in bundles that you can use from profiles.
- - Bundle neans a bundle of scripts for one given tool or language : Here's a few bundles you can use in shore : mysql, apache2, php5, composer, drush, node, ruby, etc ...
- - Profiles gather some bundles and can invoque them through shore commands.
-To illustrate why profiles are usefull, lets imagine 2 of them such as a drupal 7 one and a symfony 2 one.
-Both of them may use apache2, mysql, and php5 bundles but when the drupal one would use the drush bundle, the symfony one should use the composer one.

 ### My goals are
 * For a project contributing developer:
   - To be able to install shore and learn how to use it at a user level in 10 min tops.